brookton/indoor-plant-friend-finder/README.md

 ## Purpose
   * A Ruby CLI / CRUD app that seeds tons of popular indoor plant varieties
-  * Allows the user to take a quiz to find the best indoor plant for their enviornment
+  * Allows the user to take a quiz to find the best indoor plant for their environment
-  * Features an "Old Lady Plant Name Generator" which allows users to create names for exisiting plants
+  * Features an "Old Lady & Friends Plant Name Generator" which allows users to create names for existing plants

 ## Installation
   1. Fork / Clone repository